mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 The stellafalconformes are prime examples of convergent evolution.
-Externally, they are quite similar to the exoaccipitiformes of Kalga, the falconiformes of Terra and countless other aveform families throughout Charted Space, where natural selection has acted to mould highly efficient flying hunters.
+Externally, they are quite similar to the exoaccipitiformes of Kalga, the falconiformes of Terra and countless other aveform families throughout Charted Space, where natural selection has acted to mold highly efficient flying hunters.
 Garhawks are not true birds; they bear live young in nest litters of two or three.
 The young are fed meat in the nest by the two parents for three months.
 After their first flight, the young will remain